harlan-zw/nuxt-link-checker/README.md

 <p align="center">
-Find broken links in your Nuxt v3 pre-rendered app.
+Improve your sites SEO by identifying and fixing link issues in your Nuxt v3 app.
 </p>

 <p align="center">